101 Degrees Fahrenheit In Celsius

 • Certain medications: Some medications can have a fever as a side effect.

 It's crucial to note that 101°F (38.33°C) is not a universally critical temperature.
 While it warrants attention and monitoring, it doesn't automatically signal a medical emergency.
-However, prolonged elevated temperature or temperatures significantly higher than this should prompt a consultation with a healthcare professional.
+On the flip side, prolonged elevated temperature or temperatures significantly higher than this should prompt a consultation with a healthcare professional.

 Practical Implications Across Different Fields